PCB Thermal Resistance: Theory and Management

-The material properties of your circuit board substrate and conductors determines the thermal performance of your circuit board and should inform your thermal management strategy during PCB design.
-One of the most important material properties, especially in power electronics devices and high speed devices, is the effective thermal conductivity of your circuit board.
+The material properties of your circuit board substrate and conductors determine the thermal performance of your circuit board and should inform your thermal management strategy during PCB design.
+One of the most important material properties, especially in power electronics devices and high-speed devices, is the effective thermal conductivity of your circuit board.
 This is determined, in part, by the thermal conductivity of your substrate material, conductors in a printed circuit, the junction temperature of active components, and the location of each heat source in your system.

-When excessive heat accumulates in particular locations in your circuit board, your components and portions of the substrate will rise to high temperature.
+When excessive heat accumulates in particular locations in your circuit board, your components and portions of the substrate will rise to high temperatures.
 This can cause fracture of high aspect ratio vias and failure of active components.
 As part of your thermal management strategy, you’ll need to determine the best component arrangement, thermal via arrangement near components, and determine which components will benefit from a heat sink or cooling fan.

 Thermal conductivity is sometimes incorrectly interchanged with thermal resistance.
 Just like resistivity and conductivity of electrical components have an inverse relationship, the same goes for PCB thermal conductivity and thermal resistance.
 The thermal resistance of your PCB is determined by the material properties of your substrate and the arrangement of copper elements in your board.
 Overall, this defines the rate of heat transfer between hot a cold regions of your PCB.